joshbruce/content-joshbruce.com/content/web-development/modern-web-development/content.md

 Modernizing "legacy" websites became a more dominate industry unto itself.
 Creating new sites also required this "modern" means of development.

 I remember going to a locally owned restaurant website.
-I watched as it instantly loaded some content, then the spinner of doom appeared as I waited for the API calls were made and returned.
+I watched as the site instantly loaded a blank field of color, then the spinner-of-doom appeared to let me know I would need to wait while the API calls were made and the content returned (basically doing the first round trip a second time).
 It was a single page and displayed the menu for the restaurant.
 The design was lackluster and not complex at all.
 My cynical side said, "They spent all their budget on 'future-proofing' a site I could have coded in a day."

 I started working on another program as a "professional" consultant.
 They too were looking to do "modern" web development after being sued for their site not being accessible.
 We talked about APIs and micro services.
 Angular was just going from version one to two.
 Teams wanted to be able to use whatever technology they wanted to in order to deliver what was asked of them; regardless of how difficult it would be to maintain and find the people with the necessary skills to do so.

-In once case in particular we needed a form that someone would submit, it would be reviewed, and then approved for publication.
+In one case in particular we needed a form that someone would submit, it would be reviewed, and then approved for publication.
 The proposed solution was to integrate with GitHub and use their APIs and document review workflow.
 All this despite the infrastructure being in place to do this "the old-fashioned way" in less than a week.

 I learned and grew a lot during this time.
-I still remember looking at the Product Owner and saying, "I'm just going to build it."
+I still remember looking at the Product Owner and saying, "I'm just gonna build it."
 When he asked me what I meant, I said, "I'm going to build what we've spent the last two months asking them to build."
 He asked how long it wold take, to which I responded, "I'll have however much I can have in two weeks or less."

 I made contributions to a couple of open source projects, one of which was a design system being developed by the same organization.
 I used that to define HTML patterns and CSS.
 I used the framework I was just learning to start the application work.
 Put a database schema together and had a working prototype in two weeks that could also demonstrate the flexibility of front-end development.